-In response to the tragedy, the Tucson community came together to create NICD, a non-partisan organization based at the University of Arizona that would promote healthy and civil political debate.
+The Tucson community came together to create NICD, a non-partisan organization based at the University of Arizona to promote healthy and civil political debate.
 NICD is devoted to the same principles that motivated Congresswoman Giffords: that people with different values and political preferences can discuss their differences in a civil and productive manner.
-Ironically, just days before the shooting Representative Giffords had begun discussions about the possibility of setting up a center to study how to improve the quality of civil conversation.
-NICD is proud to be leading this work.
+The galvanizing power of that event brought together an impressive, bipartisan group of leaders to work on these issues.

 No one knew in 2011 just how bitter and polarized our politics would become.
 By seriously engaging the problem early, NICD became the leading national voice for bridging through civil discourse and respect.

 At NICD, we believe the American people will be our saving grace.
 We are less divided than we seem and hungrier for a more constructive approach to politics.
 NICD has developed a multi-faceted strategy to channel Americans’ yearning into a coherent and powerful force.
 Our bold vision, compelling strategy, and high-profile board members combine to set NICD apart as a leader in this movement.
 In addition to inspiring and organizing everyday Americans, our strategy is designed to encourage elected leaders to put country ahead of partisanship.